Yandex Cloud

 Where:

-• description: New description of the shard group.
+• description: New description for the shard group.

 • shardNames: New list of shards to include in the group.
 To learn shard names, get a list of shards in the cluster.
 This list will replace the current one, so make sure you have added all the required shards to the new list.

-You can request the cluster ID with a list of clusters in the folder and the shard group name with a list of groups in the cluster.
+You can get the cluster ID with a list of clusters in the folder, and the shard group name, with a list of groups in the cluster.

 export IAM_TOKEN="<IAM_token>"